idiap/bob/doc/TutorialsPerformance.rst

 .. note::

-  If you wish to reset axis zooming, you must use the gaussian scale rather than the visual marks showed at the plot, which are just there for displaying purposes.
+  If you wish to reset axis zooming, you must use the Gaussian scale rather than the visual marks showed at the plot, which are just there for displaying purposes.
 The real axis scale is based on the ``bob.measure.ppndf()`` method.
 For example, if you wish to set the x and y